What is Red Flags and What Red Flags Should Investors Look out for?

 • shifting cash flows

-these are some frequent warning signs that suggest trouble for businesses.
-Red flags might be seen in a financial report’s statistics and remarks.
+These are some frequent warning signs that suggest trouble for businesses.
+Red flags might be found in the remarks and stats that are attached along with a financial report.
 One red flag that is frequently discovered inside the notes part of a financial statement is a pending class-action lawsuit against the firm, which could jeopardise future profitability.

 Share and Enjoy !